 A: Last week the defense started looking a lot more like Wilks and his staff expected.
 The Bears got yardage (and a game-winning field-goal drive in the fourth quarter) but the Cardinals forced a couple of turnovers, got some sacks, and for a second straight game, did decent against the run.
 There has definitely been a learning curve for the unit, but the blitzing increased, former first-round pick DT Robert Nkemdiche is finally making an impact, and the group hasn't lost any confidence.
 It will be an interesting test against Russell Wilson, especially with Doug Baldwin returning this week.

-The Seahawks and Cardinals will meet for the 40th time in the regular season this Sunday in Seattle.
-Take a look back at photos from past games played between the two teams.
+The Seahawks face the Cardinals at State Farm Stadium for Week 9 of the 2022 season.
+Take a look back at photos from previous games between the two teams.

 Phoenix Cardinals quarterback Gary Hogeboom can't find a receiver due to heavy defensive pressure from Seattle Seahawks (92) David Wyman and (72) Joe Nash during action in their pre-season game, Aug.
 12, 1989 in Tempe, Arizona.
 The Seahawks proved too much for the Cardinals after the game went into overtime and lost 16-10.
 (AP Photo/Chad Surmick)